 If you have worked in the digital marketing world, you’re familiar with B2B and B2C business types.
 But you might not be familiar with B2B and B2C marketing strategies.
 Most of the time, B2B (also known as business-to-business) marketing focuses on logical process-driven purchasing decisions, while B2C (also known as business-to-consumer) marketing focuses on emotion-driven purchasing decisions.

 This isn’t always cut and dry—of course, sometimes there is overlap—but these differences between B2B and B2C search marketing are significant.
-For marketers or digital marketing agencies serving both types of businesses, understanding these differences is crucial to develop a high performing marketing strategy for a business.
+For marketers or digital marketing agencies serving both types of businesses, understanding these differences is crucial to developing a high-performing marketing strategy for a business.
 Whether it’s relationship building or communication strategy, marketers must take different approaches to maximize the effectiveness of their marketing tactics.

-B2B marketing focuses on building personal relationships that drive long-term business.
+B2B marketing and lead generation focuses on building strong client relationships that drive long-term business.
 So relationship building in B2B marketing, especially during the buying cycle, is crucial.

 Why?
 It gives you the opportunity to prove what kind of business practices, ethics, and morals you keep close to your heart.
 This ability to connect with your targeted audience allows you to separate your business or your client’s business from competitors, as well as build your brand.

 The top priority of B2B businesses is generating leads.
 Because of the importance of repeat and referral business, developing these personal relationships can make or break a business.

 As search marketers, we get asked constantly to try and bury bad reviews on Google, which as you know can be a lot of work.
 By developing honest and meaningful relationships, you are hoping to avoid these poor reviews altogether—but that might not be the only way reviews are helpful.